scott-love/recabee-website/content/en/event/seminar4/index.md

 projects: []
 ---

-TheThe fourth RECABEE seminar where we will discuss creating projects.
+The fourth RECABEE seminar where we will discuss creating projects.